InFog/GeSpeak/readme.txt

 * Version 0.4
 - Added the amplitude option
 - Added the GeSpeak icon to the main window
+- Added the option to save the output to a WAV file.
+- Changed some visual options.

 * Version 0.3
 - New implementation in Python!
 (Bye bye C++)